Andrew Henderson

 The biggest downfall, however?
 The time it takes to process these citizenship applications.

-As you can imagine, the bureaucratic apparatus of a country isn’t going to bend over backwards, looking over your application and making sure you haven’t forged your documents for a measly $100 application fee, if that.
+As you can imagine, the bureaucratic apparatus of a country isn’t going to bend over backward, looking over your application and making sure you haven’t forged your documents for a measly $100 application fee, if that.

 Luckily, we have some great professionals that we work with and have collected all of the important eligibility criteria.